jrief/django-shop-ipayment/README.rst

     }

-The given values work on the IPayment's sandbox.
-If you register for IPayment other values will be assigned to your shop.
-You can test IPayment without setting up an account.
+All the given values work on the IPayment's sandbox.
+Thus these values are immediately suitable to check functionality without the need of setting up an account at IPayment.
+If you register for IPayment, you get access to a configuration interface and other values will be assigned to your shop.

 Implementation
 =============

-Currently only IPayment's silent mode CGI is implemented, which does not require a PCI DSS certification (www.pcisecuritystandards.org), but which allows to implement every detail of your payments forms.

 Note that IPayment contacts your web-server in order to confirm payments.
-Therefore make sure, that your django-SHOP is reachable from the Internet with a name resolvable by DNS.
+Therefore during testing make sure, that your django-SHOP is reachable from the Internet with a name resolvable by DNS.

 TODO
 =============